magnussolution/magnusbilling7/wiki/en/modules/smtps/smtps.rst

 Port
 ----

-| We did not write the description to this field.
+| Port used by the SMTP server.